 If you want your Cricut to cut the shape of a letter, out of cardstock or vinyl for example, you would want to choose a cutting font.

 When you put text on to the canvas in Cricut Design Space, if you click on that text it will open up some additional functions you can use in the upper panel.
 One of these features is the filter.
-You can choose to filter by your fonts, so you will only see fonts you own, multi layered fonts, single layered fonts or writing fonts.
+You can choose to filter by your fonts, so you will only see fonts you own, writing font or cutting font and even multi layered fonts.
 In the image below I have writing fonts selected in the filter so that I am only seeing those fonts to choose from.

 If you know that your end project is going to have the Cricut writing with a pen, I would strongly suggest you set this filter so that you are only looking at writing fonts when working your design.
 Nothing is more frustrating than finding the perfect font and then discovering it is a cutting font when you want to have the words written with the pen.